Wilson-Chau/apai-nlp-project/README.md

-# APAI4011 Project - Group 3
+# Enhancing Mental Health Diagnostics Through NLP: Developing a Chatbot for Preliminary Psychological Assessment

-This repository is for APAI4011 project.
-You can find our finding while creating a mental health chatbot inside this repository.
+This is the repository for APAI4011 Group 3.
+Please scroll down for instructions on how to run our project.

 ## Project Structure